ntk148v/awesome-stars/README.md

 ## Others

+- [distsys-class](https://github.com/aphyr/distsys-class) - Class materials for a distributed systems lecture series
+- [Awesome-Design-Tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The best design tools for everything.
+- [go-styleguide](https://github.com/bahlo/go-styleguide) - Opinionated Styleguide for the Go language
-- [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - :star: A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more.
+- [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [awesome-operators](https://github.com/operator-framework/awesome-operators) - A resource tracking a number of Operators out in the wild.
 - [awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of Site Reliability and Production Engineering resources.
 - [awesome-go-web-frameworks](https://github.com/speedwheel/awesome-go-web-frameworks) - You may not need a web framework if you design a small application for yourself, but if you're going production then you definitely will need one, a good one.